PSBP-Library/psbp-library.github.io/index.md

 Think about it as explaining to `Scala` what computing is all about.

-Members of internal specification `trait`'s are referred to as *computational capabilities*.
+Members of internal specification `trait`'s are referred to as *computing capabilities*.

-A `val` that is defined in terms of computational capabilities is referred to as a *computation*.
+A `val` that is defined in terms of computing capabilities is referred to as a *computation*.

 A computation has a *descriptive* nature, in fact it would be more appropriate to refer to it as a *computation description*.